-Every day this week, we've been visiting a version of Skyrim unlike any you've ever seen before – a world thrown into anarchy and chaos by Sheogorath, God of Madness, and the assistance of over 200 blindly-installed mods.
-In our final part... civil war, huh?
+In September of 2012 Richard Cobbett visited a version of Skyrim thrown into chaos by Sheogorath, God of Madness, and the assistance of over 200 blindly installed mods.
+In the final part... civil war, huh?
 What is it good for?
 Social change!

 Saving the world.
 That seems like something a hero should probably consider at least trying.
 So, let's break it down.
 What are Skyrim's problems, in order of how much they need sorting out?

 Well, that's easy.
 Bandits, Civil War, Dragons, Bards.
 Luckily, that last pesky issue was, after a little provocation, dealt with behind the scenes while visiting scenic Solitude back on Day 2.

 Bandits are a trickier problem, not least because they're far, far more active in this mod-infused version of Skyrim.
 You know when the guards complain that it's been too long since a bandit raid broke up the tedium of their existence?
 Now, I often arrive at towns to find a swam of bandits battering down the doors and fighting with the guards.
 It seems like a reasonably fair fight.
 As a Thane of Whiterun though, it seems fitting to try and tip that balance a little in favour of the good guys.
 Other cities will then hopefully pick up on it and implement their own changes and eradicate the menace forever.

 Hence the big pile of armour from Madness.
 Could Compass and Lydia ever use it all themselves?
 No. Obviously not.
 Besides, they're already well geared for combat.